intelliavant/intelliavant.com/content/product/markdown-converter.md

 The following scopes are required in this add-on:

-https://www.googleapis.com/auth/documents - View and manage your Google Docs documents.
-This is used to access the paragraphs in the document and convert them.
+- `https://www.googleapis.com/auth/documents.currentonly` - View and manage documents that this application has been installed on.
+This is used to access the paragraphs in the documents and convert them.

 ## Terms of Service